 I think those two quotes, from the interview and the preface of Michael Hart's

 homemade leafletbook are a good explanation for his strange notions about peer review.
 He got realistic, honest, and forthright reviews and he's quite petulant about it.
 Peer review worked as it should.
 Hart didn't take advantage of the opportunity that thoughtful criticism from reviewers provides to improve his work.
-Scientists do that.
+Scientists do use peer review to improve their research.
 They use the reviews to improve their publications.
 Yes, some of that work is done simply to satisfy the reviewers but much of the extra work does result in better research that stands up better against further scrutiny.

 Next, Hart does a bit of crabby old dissenter scientist name dropping in the interview, invoking Freeman Dyson and others.
 Dyson is (was?) a brilliant physicist who made very important contributions to science.
 However, that record of past achievements does not make him an expert on climate.
 Dyson is wrong about climate change.